 Definition - What does Congenital Bilateral Absence of Vas Deferens (CBAVD) mean?

-Congenital absence of the vas deferens (CAVD) is a condition where the tubes that carry the sperm out of the testicles, called the vas deferens, do not develop properly and are missing from birth.
+Congenital bilateral absence of the vas deferens (CBAVD) is a condition in which the tubes that carry the sperm out of the testicles, called the vas deferens, do not develop properly and are not formed at birth.

-CBAVD greatly impacts a man's fertility because, with the bilateral absence of vas deferens, sperm cannot be transported out of the testes and are therefore unable to conceive naturally.
+CBAVD greatly impacts a man's fertility because sperm cannot be transported from the testes to the ejaculate, meaning the affected couple will be unable to conceive naturally.
 This complete lack of sperm in semen is called azoospermia.
+However, men may have normal levels of sperm in the testes.

 FertilitySmarts explains Congenital Bilateral Absence of Vas Deferens (CBAVD)

-CBAVD accounts for 1 to 2% of cases of infertility in men and around 6% of cases of obstructed azoospermia.
+CBAVD accounts for 1 to 2% of cases of infertility in men and around 6% of cases of obstructive azoospermia.

 The vas deferens is a part of the male reproductive tract that functions to transport sperm out of the testicles.
 Its function is similar to the Fallopian tubes, which function to transport the eggs out of the ovaries.

-The absence of vas deferens can be unliteral (one-sided) or bilateral (two-sided)
+The absence of vas deferens can be unilateral (one-sided) or bilateral (two-sided.)

-The bilateral absence of vas deference is a more prevalent variety of this disorder in which both tubes are absent.
+The bilateral absence of vas deferens is a more prevalent variety of this disorder in which both tubes are absent.
 This condition is associated with a genetic disorder called cystic fibrosis (CF).

-There are options to retrieve sperm from the body, bypassing the function of the vas deferens.
+For men with CBAVD, sperm can be retrieved from the body, bypassing the function of the vas deferens.
 Options include:

 - Microsurgical epididymal sperm aspiration (MESA)